azhermurad/Tic_Tac_Toe_Game_Using_Python/README.md

 # 🎮 Tic-Tac-Toe (Command Line Game)

-This is a modular, object-oriented command-line implementation of the classic Tic-Tac-Toe game, created for **CS-878 (Spring 2025)** assignment.
+This is a modular, object-oriented command-line implementation of the classic Tic-Tac-Toe game.
 The game features clean code architecture, structured logging, and interactive two-player gameplay.

 ---